zhulgin/DDLS_project/final_report/main.typ

 Stratification ensured each split maintained approximately the same class proportions as the full dataset.
 A fixed random seed (42) was used for reproducibility.
 The validation set was used for hyperparameter tuning and early stopping, while the test set remained completely held-out until final model evaluation.

+== Exploratory Analysis
+Principal Component Analysis (PCA) revealed significant overlap between classes in low-dimensional projections.
+The first three principal components captured only 12.0% of total variance, indicating that discriminative information is distributed across many dimensions rather than concentrated in a few dominant features.
+This high-dimensional structure suggested that ensemble methods like Random Forest might outperform simpler linear classifiers or would require deep neural networks to capture complex non-linear decision boundaries.

 = Method Description
 // workflow, models, evaluation metrics.